nim-lang/nimble/readme.markdown

 You can also optionally supply this command with a URL if you would like to use a third-party package list.

+Package lists can be specified in Nimble's config.
+Take a look at the config section below to see how to do this.

 ### nimble install